NOTE

 2. Allowing traffic with security policies

-- Before moving into mitigation techniques, we should make sure the traffic that is supposed to be allowed is indeed allowed by security policies.
+- Before moving into mitigation techniques, we should make sure the traffic causing the issue is supposed to be denied or allowed.

 - If the traffic needs to be allowed, create the required security policy.
-Once the traffic is allowed, a session would be installed and the traffic is not subjected to slowpath.
+Once the traffic is allowed, a session would be installed and the traffic is no longer subjected to slowpath.

-- If traffic pattern in the network is not known, a security policy can be created to allow high volume traffic like syslog from internal/trusted zones(apply security profiles as required).
+- If an impacting traffic pattern is not known yet, a security policy can be created to allow high volume traffic like syslog from internal/trusted zones(apply security profiles as required) for a try, to see packet descriptor usage goes down or not.

 - If exact IPs of the hosts causing the issue are known, creating a DoS policy with the action “Deny” will help.

-- DoS policy rules are specific (source/destination zone, IPs, service port), and they can replace similar security policy with action deny.
+- Try DoS policy rules as specific as possible (source/destination zone, IPs, service port)

 - Creating a DoS classified policy with the action “Protect”